 API#

-The API accepts GET
+The interface accepts GET and HEAD HTTP methods;

-cause an error:
+a request with another method will cause an error:

 {